commonhaus/foundation/FAQ.md

 ## Why not the Eclipse Foundation?

-The Eclipse Foundation (EF) has been around almost as long as the ASF, and is home to many open source projects as well.
+The Eclipse Foundation (EF) has been around almost as long as the ASF, and is also home to many open source projects.
 In addition to open source projects, the EF oversees specification projects, particularly in relation to JakartaEE.
 A key requirement for projects joining the EF is naming a project with the prefix _Eclipse_,